Basics of the IHS

 [Graduate School of Arts and Sciences]

-(Professor, Interdisciplinary Cultural Studies, Graduate School of Arts and Sciences, The University of Tokyo)
+(Professor, Department of Area Studies, Graduate School of Arts and Sciences, The University of Tokyo)

 This is the ability to face the surrounding environment and to grasp the world without disregarding fine changes, and to locate problems brought along by cultural diversity using a keen sense of judgment of importance.
 This program trains students to identify and investigate the problems associated with cultural diversity in the global society from a perspective that is broader than that provided by the discipline of their expertise alone, and to regard them as their own.

 This is the ability to propose a new model of society based on accomplishing the ideal of cultural diversity.
 This program educates students to create new values, propose social orders for the next generation, and realize a social vision bringing about true innovation to society.

 This program aims at training students to have an international way of thinking.
 It encourages them to acquire fluency in at least three foreign languages and to interact with different people with sympathy and understanding.
 Our students learn to collaborate at an intellectual level with a wide range of people whom they come to know both inside and outside the University.

 This is the ability to elegantly combine and make use of available knowledge in order to resolve conflicts and realize the ideal of cultural diversity.
 The IHS program teaches students to investigate problems through applying an interdisciplinary approach and a clear logic, to face difficulties according to circumstances.
 Students are expected to write doctoral dissertations that reflect the results of their careful consideration concerning the interrelationship between various disciplines.

 Using Knowledge in the Field of the Humanities to Contribute to Society